1 May 2021

 - SUPPLY OF SERVICES

-3.1 Subject to earlier suspension or termination of the Services under clause 4.2 or clause 7, the Services will commence on the date set out in the Confirmation Email (Start Date) and will be provided for the initial term indicated in your order, and thereafter until either party provides not less than one month’s written notice to the other party of its intention to terminate the Contract.
+3.1 Subject to earlier suspension or termination of the Services under clause 4.2 or clause 7, the Services will commence on the date set out in the Confirmation Email (Start Date) and will be provided for the initial term indicated in your order, and thereafter until either party provides written notice to the other party of its intention to terminate the Contract in line with the notice period stated in the order.
 Notice must be given prior to the end of a calendar month for service termination at the end of a following contract period agreed.

 3.3 All fees and charges are payable in the currency specified in the order and in the case of non UK centres at the rate of exchange ruling on the date of invoicing.